 What Kind of God: Wrestling With God’s Character in Time of Tragedy

-The hour testing which is to test those who dwell upon the earth.
+…the hour of testing which is to test those who dwell upon the earth.

 Note: This article was written in response to the mid-Atlantic explosion of TWA flight 800, July 17, 1996.
 Afterwards, people were asking big questions.